 Desired qualities, sources of nutrition.
-Downstream processing: objectives and criteria.
+Solid state and submerged fermentation.
 Industrial production of penicillin, alcohol, glutamic acid, vitamin A and alcoholic beverages.
 Industrial enzymes: Production and applications of amylases, proteases, pectinases, cellulases and lipases.
 Immobilization of enzymes or cells.

 UNIT III - Physical factors and scale-up